szepeviktor/phpstan-wordpress/README.md

 ## Configuration

+No additional setup is needed. :smiley:
-Needs no extra configuration. :smiley: Simply configure PHPStan - for example - this way.
+Just configure PHPStan - for example - as shown below:

 ```neon
 parameters: